muhd-umer/comyx/docs/source/index.rst

       **API Reference**

-      The reference guide provides detailed documentation of the CommSim API.
+      The reference guide provides detailed documentation of the SimComm API.
 It describes the various modules and functions of the library.

    .. grid-item-card:: :material-regular:`science;3.5em`
       :class-card: research, sd-text-white